llambiel/letsecureme/post.md

-# State of the art of a secured web deployment using Let's Encrypt & Nginx
+# State of the art of a secure web deployment using Let's Encrypt & Nginx

 In this post we're going to outline how to secure a website using a Let's Encrypt certificate on top of Nginx, our webserver flavour of choice.